captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 We swam.
 ---
-I swear, the guys that design that stuff
+I swear, those guys that design that stuff
 ---
 are the artists of our time.
 ---